maxfahl/poe-currency-flip-ratios/README.md

 # PoE Currency Flip Ratios

+## NOTICE

+I have abandoned this script since the trade API is no longer publicly accessible.
+That means a script such as this don't work anymore.
+You'd have to register for a sort of developer account with GGG, and I don't want to risk anything since this script might be seen as a cheat.
+Thanks to all of you who tried it out.
+Will probably remove this repo in the coming weeks.

 ##### A node script that helps finding good sell/buy ratios for currency flipping via the PoE JSON REST API.

 #### Prerequisites